 But a few very bad cops have poisoned policing for many black Americans.
 Floyd’s murderer had numerous citizen complaints lodged against him, some for the use of excessive force.
 Yet time and time again he faced no consequences, and was allowed to remain on the police force.
 The first hard truth we need to learn from this is that our police forces — and especially the unions that represent them — too regularly and reflexively defend indefensible police behavior.

 This is a serious flaw that public-employee unions must own up to.
 When bad teachers are nearly impossible to remove, students suffer.
 When incompetent civil servants hide behind union rights, the public suffers.
-But when bad cops go unpunished, people suffer, and they die.
-This must change.
+But when bad cops go unpunished, people suffer, and they die

 But far-left ranting about “defunding” and even “abolishing” police forces is insane.
 What’s the alternative?
 In Minneapolis, armed “citizen patrols” of mostly black civilians — led by a city councilman who’s the son of Minnesota’s black attorney general, who is investigating Floyd’s murder — have taken to the streets to try to keep order in the aftermath of violence there.
 What would happen if one of these civilian posses inevitably were to shoot and kill someone — maybe even another black person?
 Who would be accountable?
 Who would answer?
 Would black lives still matter then?